 Tailhunter restaurant – if you want a more Americanised version of Mexican food (I believe the owner is American), try Tailhunter restaurant.
 Split over 3 floors, this place is great for watching the sunset away from the crowds.

 Toscana Pizza Gourmet – Mexican pizza is pretty darn good (says the person who has been to Naples and tasted the real deal) and this was a cute, romantic spot the first time I visited.
 It seems to have lost some of it’s popularity (judging by the chef and waitress who were sat chatting and eating when I turned up to an empty restaurant second time around) but the food was just as good as I remembered.

-And that is my guide to the 10 best things to do in La Paz Mexico.
+And that is my guide to the La Paz.
 Have you been?
 Any other recommendations ?
 Let me know in the comments below.